An introduction to Mesquite

 The course hugs the Virgin River basin and this wetland layout is unique amongst other courses in this city.

 There are some wonderful holes here, reason enough for the course to have been chosen as the host venue to the Nevada Open and the Mesquite Amateur.
-Cal Olsen-designed, this is a great fun track to play.

-The Palms Golf Club
+7. The Palms Golf Club

-And so to the last course on our list, one that is not officially in Nevada and is actually over the border in Arizona, The Palms golf club.
+And so to the last course on our list, one that is not officially in Nevada and is actually over the border in Arizona, The Palms Golf Club.

 The Palms was actually the first to open in this part of the world.
 Many argue it started the golf boom in Vegas and Mesquite.
 Regardless of whether that is true or not, it has stood the test of time.
 So much so, still to this day it remains a popular course to play.